-- filing of an appeal by FCA with the Lazio Regional Administrative Court on 11 November 2016 for the claims of €18 million presented during the contract's term and not covered by the previous award of 2013.
-Following this court's decision that it did not have jurisdiction in ruling no. 1381/2023, the proceeding has been resumed before the Rome Court where it is currently pending; - presentation of a claim form to the Rome Court by FCA for claims made during the contract term and not covered by the previous award for €109 million on 12 October 2017.
+filing of an appeal by FCA with the Lazio Regional Administrative Court on 11 November 2016 for the claims of €18 million presented during the contract's term and not covered by the previous award of 2013.
+Following this court's decision that it did not have jurisdiction in ruling no. 1381/2023, the proceeding has been resumed before the Rome Court where it is currently pending; - presentation of a claim form to the Rome Court by FCA for claims made during the contract term and not covered by the previous award of €109 million on 12 October 2017.
 With its ruling no. 11976 of 26 July 2022, the Rome Court substantially acknowledged the court-appointed expert's findings and accepted part of FCA's claims ordering RFI to pay €14.2 million, including the monetary revaluation and the legal default interest accruing from the date of publication of the ruling.
 The ruling also provided for the release of the remaining performance bond of €21 million.
-Both parties challenged the Rome Court's ruling and Stellantis has collected the amount as per the ruling and paid the consortium its share in the meantime before the hearings (which will presumably be reinstated) are held.
+Both parties challenged the Rome Court's ruling and Stellantis has collected the amount as per the ruling and paid the consortium its share in the meantime before the hearings are held.

-Strait of Messina bridge - Eurolink S.C.p.A.
+Strait of Messina Bridge - Eurolink S.C.p.A.

-In March 2006, as lead contractor of the joint venture created for this project (interest of 45%) (subsequently merged into the SPE Eurolink S.C.p.A., "Eurolink"), Impregilo (subsequently Webuild and now Webuild Italia) signed a contract with Stretto di Messina S.p.A. ("SdM") for its engagement as general contractor for the final and executive designs and construction of the Strait of Messina Bridge and related roadway and railway connectors.
+In March 2006, Impregilo S.p.A. (later Webuild S.p.A. then Webuild Italia S.p.A. and now Webuild S.p.A.), acting as Lead Contractor (with a 45% share) of the Temporary Grouping of Companies established for this purpose (later incorporated into the Project Company Eurolink S.C.p.A., "Eurolink"), signed a contract with Società Stretto di Messina S.p.A. ("SdM") for the appointment as General Contractor for the final and executive design and the construction of the Bridge over the Strait of Messina and its related road and rail connections.